 Truly the flavor of the deep south.
-This is a family favorite and the most requested dish because every loves it.
-It is also my wife favorite comfort food.
-Katherine browned the pieces in a fry pan then transferred all to a oven proof casserole with lid.
-Turn the chicken once half way through the cooking cycle.
-Thicken sauce at the end with additional flour with the casserole on a burner.
+This is a family favorite and the most requested dish, because everyone loves it.
+It is also my wife's favorite comfort food.
+Katherine (my mother) browned the pieces in a fry pan then transferred all to an oven proof casserole with a lid.
+Turn the chicken once, half way through the cooking cycle.
+Thicken sauce, at the end, with additional flour with the casserole on a burner.
 (I use a Dutch oven pan for both operations and less mess.)

 Pre-heat oven to 375 F.